 - Pride.
 Provincetown began as a Bohemian artist colony in the 1920s, where people on the fringes of society could get away from the city and build their own community.
 The remote and romanticized atmosphere attracted poets, actors, painters, musicians, and many LGBTQ+ people.
 If you visit in June, you can join in P-town’s epic Pride celebrations.
 All year long you can visit queer-friendly shops and cafes on Commercial Street.

 Whether you’re looking for history, culture, shopping, or fresh lobster, Cape Cod has everything.
 Take a self-guided driving tour to hit all these stops and many more.
 The GPS-enabled app automatically gives you turn-by-turn directions and tells you all about the attractions in your area.

-Just download the Cape Cod tour app from the App Store or Google Play Store.
+Just download the Cape Cod tour app.
 As soon as the download is complete, you can begin the tour at any time, no matter what time of year or what time of day.
 As soon as you arrive at the Visitor’s Center in Barnstable, the app will give you turn-by-turn directions to hit all the major sites.
 That’s it!